Shecspi/Shecspi/README.md

 ## About me
 I am a Python developer from Moscow, Russia.
 Some useful and fun text should be here

+:computer: I am currently working on Moi Goroda project
+:clock1: I have previously developed projects:
+- Image Renamer - bulk image renaming application based on EXIF-data
+- Running-Alien - game

+:earth_americas: I speak English

 ## About my skills and tools
 **Languages:**